prryplatypus/ergate/docs/docs/basics/defining-workflow-path-hints.md

 the total number of steps for the workflow and thereby calculate the completion percentage.

-These may be seen as similar to Python type hints, in that they do not directly affect the flow and operation of the workflow, but provide metadata allowing the engine to better determine information about the workflow operaion, viz. the completion percentage and total steps.
+These may be seen as similar to Python type hints, in that they do not directly affect the flow and operation of the workflow, but provide metadata allowing the engine to better determine information about the workflow operation, viz. the completion percentage and total steps.

 This logic may be enabled by specifying the `paths=` kwarg for a given `@workflow.step()` decorator.